55aze/hugo/content/works/kao.md

 2. **Atomics**: Basic UI legos including buttons, forms, icons and etc were created according to the basic style guides;

 3. **Components**:
-Once the UI legos -- automics are ready, I started to use them in my design.
-While even though they might look consistent, but that doesn’t neccssaryly implies that assembled results will provide the same experience.
+Once the UI legos -- automics are ready, I started to apply them in interface design.
+While thoes legos, they might look similiar, but it doesn’t necessarily implies that the assembled results will provide the same experience.
 Along my work, I always pay attention to repeated UX partterns, like "edit profile", "add new" and etc..
 These repeated partterns and the way they were presendted by atomics consists of the Components.
 They should be properly documented why and when to use.

 {{< img src="/img/works/kao-basic.png" class="popup pointer" >}}